Language

 How do machines read MRZ codes?

-MRZ reading scheme
+MRZ verification scheme

-The main stages of MRZ reading
+The main stages of MRZ verification

 Step 1.
 MRZ capture and scanning

 First, the machine-readable zone is captured and scanned by passport readers, software powered by an OCR engine, or a user’s mobile camera during digital onboarding.
-Advanced tools may be helpful when you need to conduct a deeper MRZ authenticity check in different source lights, such as infrared, to reveal overprinting and other signs of forgery.
+Advanced tools may be helpful when you need to conduct a deeper MRZ authenticity check under different source lights, such as infrared, to reveal overprinting and other signs of forgery.

 Step 2.
 Data assessment and extraction

 Then, the OCR algorithms extract text data from the image and structure it in an appropriate way.
-This enables reading and analyzing information encoded in the MRZ—document number, nationality, date of expiry, and all security components, such as check digits that will be verified later.
+This enables reading and analyzing information encoded in the MRZ — document number, nationality, date of expiry, and all security components, such as check digits that will be verified later.

 Here is where parsers come into play.
-Depending on the size of the MRZ and the number of lines and characters it consists of, they can detect one of the four standard MRZ types or non-standard ones.
+Depending on the size of the MRZ and the number of lines and characters it consists of, they can detect one of the four standard MRZ types, or non-standard ones.

 Step 3.
 Data verification and cross validation

 The decoded data is verified at the final stage.
-During the process, the meanings of characters, as well as their parameters and placement is taken into account.
+During the process, the meanings of characters, as well as their parameters and placement, is taken into account.
 The system determines whether all the data is appropriate, valid, and conforms to a specific MRZ type.

 The solution may conduct cross-checks to compare MRZ data with information in the visual inspection zone, such as document number, name, date of birth, country of origin, etc. If any mismatches are detected, the document is considered suspicious.